NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/SPA applications/ReactAppScan. Mining React Application Vulnerabilities via Component Graph.md

 Our key idea is to ==represent React components, together with props and state, in a graph== so that one object instance — no matter as props or state of different components—has ==only one node representation but multiple edges from different props or state in the graph==.

 **ReactAppScan** ==queries the graph for paths between sources== (e.g., HTTP requests) and ==vulnerability-specific sinks== (e.g., `dangerouslySetInnerHTML`) to detect vulnerabilities.

+The tool performs advanced [[static analysis]] in the form of abstract interpretation

 ## Approach